skyrocket-qy/distributed-system-knowledge/concepts/foundations/distributed-transactions/README.md

 -   **Network Latency:** The time taken for messages to travel between participants can significantly slow down distributed transactions.
 -   **Partial Failures:** Handling situations where some participants fail while others succeed, making it difficult to coordinate a global commit or rollback.

-## Characteristics

-- **Atomicity**: All participants either commit or abort the transaction.
-- **Consistency**: The transaction brings the system from one valid state to another.
-- **Isolation**: Concurrent transactions do not interfere with each other.
-- **Durability**: The outcome of the transaction is durable, even in the case of failures.
-- **Complexity**: Distributed transactions are more complex than local transactions.

 ## Comparison

 | Mechanism | Trade-offs | Use Case |